RasmusRossetti/full-stack/server/README.md

 ## Available Scripts

-In the project directory, you can run:
+In this server directory, you can run:

 ### `npm install`